Biden administration sues Texas governor over Rio Grande buoy barrier that’s meant to stop migrants

 “Texas will see you in court, Mr. President,” Abbott wrote.

-White House press secretary Karine Jean-Pierre told reporters that Abbott’s policies as a whole have made it difficult for U.S. Border Patrol agents to access the river.
+White House press secretary Karine Jean-Pierre told reporters that Abbott’s policies as a whole have made it difficult for U.S. Border Patrol agents to access Rio Grande.

 “Those are unlawful actions that are not helpful and is undermining what the president has put forward and is trying to do,” she said.